 Kim Weins, VP Marketing and Cloud Cost Strategy

-Kim Weins is the vice president of Marketing for RightScale, where she helps build awareness of RightScale and demand for its Cloud Portfolio Management suite of solutions.
+Kim Weins is the vice president of marketing for RightScale, where she helps build awareness of RightScale and demand for its Cloud Portfolio Management suite of solutions.
 She has held executive marketing positions at a variety of enterprise software startups as well as public software companies.
-Most recently, as senior vice president of Marketing at OpenLogic, she helped evangelize and drive demand for open source and cloud technologies at large enterprises worldwide.
+Most recently, as senior vice president of marketing at OpenLogic, she helped evangelize and drive demand for open source and cloud technologies at large enterprises worldwide.
 She has also consulted as interim CMO at a variety of high-growth startups and she blogs frequently on lean marketing topics.
-Weins received a B.S. in engineering from Duke University.
+Kim received a B.S. in engineering from Duke University.

 Bailey Caldwell, VP Customer Success

-Bailey Caldwell is the vice president of Customer Success at RightScale, where he is responsible for helping our customers build, scale, manage, and operate enterprise-class cloud solutions on the RightScale Multi-Cloud Platform.
-Prior to RightScale, he held executive management positions at public and private companies, including vice president of Operations and Business Development at Persistent Systems, Inc.; vice president of Product, Technology and Services at Paxonix, a SaaS business in the New Ventures Division of Meadwestvaco; Director of Web Operations at Move.com, operator of the world's most popular real-estate related web properties including realtor.com; and Director of Global IT at QAD, Inc. a global provider of ERP software solutions.
-Caldwell received a B.A. from Boston University.
+Bailey Caldwell is the vice president of customer success at RightScale, where he focuses on helping our customers build, scale, manage, and operate enterprise-class cloud solutions on the RightScale Multi-Cloud Platform.
+Prior to RightScale, he held executive management positions at public and private companies, including vice president of operations and business development at Persistent Systems, Inc.; vice president of product, technology and services at Paxonix, a SaaS business in the New Ventures Division of Meadwestvaco; director of web operations at Move.com, operator of the world's most popular real-estate related web properties including realtor.com; and director of global IT at QAD, Inc., a global provider of ERP software solutions.
+Baily received a B.A. from Boston University.